laoli518/-100k-OPB-Dataset-/README.md

 train.json
 test.json
 correct_json.py
-prompt.py
 ```

 Before using the dataset on a new machine, run `correct_json.py` to convert the paths in `train.json` and `test.json` into absolute paths that match the local storage location.

 ## 2. Download and organization of public datasets

 The public datasets were downloaded from the corresponding publication repositories, Mendeley Data, GitHub sources, or Roboflow Universe pages.
-Each source was kept as an independent folder before label normalization.
+Each source was kept as an independent folder before label preprocess.
 This design keeps the original data provenance traceable.

 ### 2.1 Source-level dataset table